agarciaschanz/CaseStudy-/README.md

 - [x] Update existing technology and software
 - [x] No new technology or software to be implemented
 - [x] Revise code in Python to ensure accessibility
-- [x] Design code to meet parameters of building brand image and incentivzation
+- [x] Design code to meet parameters of initiatives
-- [x] Launch new code for intitatives along with any fututre software updates
+- [x] Launch new code for intitiatives along with any fututre software updates